Understand Twitter Limits and get out of Twitter Jail and Suspension

 What is Twitter Jail?

 Twitter Jail refers to the temporary suspension of your Twitter account due to violations of Twitter’s rules or exceeding Twitter’s limits.
 This can happen when you send too many tweets, follow too many accounts, or engage in other activities that breach platform guidelines.
+If your account is in Twitter Jail, you will likely receive a notification or message from Twitter.
+Twitter jail can apply to any X account, not just personal accounts.

 How can I get out of Twitter Jail?